-- Although the teaching is in English at our partner institutions, your experience will be enhanced if you learn the main language of communication.
+- Although the teaching is in English at our Liberal Arts partner institutions, your experience will be enhanced if you learn the main language of communication.
 By doing so, you will improve your ability to be resourceful and adaptable in different situations.
-In an ever increasing internationally focused business world, language skills can be sought after by graduate employers.
+In an ever-increasing internationally focused working world, language skills can be sought after by graduate employers.

-You are free to study whichever modules or courses offered by the partner institution interest you most provided that you fulfil the academic requirements.
+You are free to study whichever modules or courses offered by the partner institution interest you most provided that you fulfill the academic requirements.
 You may decide to continue to take modules that correspond to your pathway, or you may choose something completely different.
-Your Personal Tutor at Warwick will be able to guide you in your choice.
+Your personal tutor at Warwick will be able to guide you in your choice.
 All of our partners offer a range of options with a level of demand that is at least equal to Warwick’s and they are at an appropriate level.
-Your choices will need to be approved by your Personal Tutor at Warwick.
+Your choices will need to be approved by your personal tutor at Warwick.

 Even if you stay at Warwick for the entirety of your degree, your experience will still be an international one due to our intake of inbound students.
 Our department welcomes a number of students from our partner institutions, teaching you together in an inclusive and diverse learning environment.
-We value the contribution that inbound students make during their time at Warwick, as different intellectual viewpoints are presented, allowing us to approach questions and problems in new ways.
+We value the unique combinations of backgrounds, experiences, knowledge and interests that inbound students bring to our classrooms and our department.

 With limited places, there is a competitive application process.
-It will be expected that you will be of a 2.1 standard prior to departure.
-You should apply in the first term of your second year.
+It will be expected that you will be of a 2:1 standard prior to departure.
+If you wish to study abroad, you should apply in the first term of your second year.

 You will pay a reduced fee rate to Warwick.
 You will not pay for tuition to your host institution abroad.

-Your year will not be part of the ERASMUS.
+Your year abroad will not be part of the ERASMUS.
 You will not be eligible for financial support in the form of travel grants or maintenance loans.
-However, should you encounter severe unforeseen financial difficulties whilst you are abroad, you may apply to Warwick for a loan of up to £500 to help you out.
+However, should you encounter severe unforeseen financial difficulties whilst you are abroad, you may apply to Warwick for a loan to help you out.
 The loan must be repaid at the start of the term when you next attend Warwick.

-Contact the Study Abroad Team in Warwick’s International Office for further finance information.
+Contact the Study Abroad Team for further financial information.